 The mission of the Carey S. Thomas Library is to make learning materials available to all students, no matter whether they are taking courses on-campus or off-campus.

 The Carey S. Thomas Library of Denver Seminary provides applicable resources and services for Denver Seminary students designated as Distance or Global students.
-(Distance Students are defined as those students enrolled ONLY in Denver Seminary online classes Global Students are defined as those students enrolled in the Fully Online Master of Divinity Program.)
+(Distance Students are defined as those students enrolled ONLY in Denver Seminary online classes Global Students are defined as those students enrolled in Fully Online Programs.)
 Delivery of library materials to these students may take the form of: (1) E-mail, where journal articles, chapters, or essays are scanned and e-mailed to students; (2) EBooks, which are downloaded directly by the students: (3) Library Electronic Reserves on Moodle.

 - Denver Seminary Library - Distance Students Learning Policy